-This plan will also provide one no-cost preventative mental health visit per plan year beginning on July 1, 2022.
+This plan provides one no-cost preventative mental health visit per plan year.
 Learn more about your mental health benefit options on our Mental Health Resources page.

 Out-of-networkOut-of-NetworkNon-participating providers or facilities that do not enter into a network agreement, usually resulting in higher out of pocket expenses to you. care is not covered except for emergencyEmergency CareA medical or behavioral health condition that must be treated at the emergency department of a hospital due to an illness, injury, symptom or condition severe enough to risk serious danger to your health (or, with respect to a pregnant woman, the health of her unborn child) if you didn’t get medical attention.
 See where and when to get care. and/or urgent careUrgent CareCare for an illness, injury or condition serious enough that a reasonable person would seek care right away, but not so severe as to require emergency room care.